What is a Checking Account?

 Fees You Can Encounter with Checking Accounts

-As with any bank services, the users must be aware of the different fees they’ll be expected to pay.
+As with any bank service, the users must be aware of the fees they’ll be expected to pay.
 A bank or other financial institution is required by law to provide information about rates and fees to its clients.
 The figures will differ from bank to bank, and if you want to find out exactly how much you’ll be expected to pay in fees, you’ll need to contact your bank directly.
 With this in mind, here are some of the most common types of fees you can encounter with a checking account:

 - Maintenance fee (paid monthly)